 Some individuals may benefit from long term vocational supports to assist them in maintaining employment.
 The type and amount of support needed will vary depending on the individual, and may be provided on or off the job site.
 Examples of the type of support provided would include assistance with stress management, time management, and communication skills.

-This service is funded by the Office of Substance Abuse and Mental Health Services (SAMHS), and administered by APS Healthcare.
+This service is funded by the Office of Substance Abuse and Mental Health Services (OBH), and administered by APS Healthcare.
 Eligibility for this service is similar to eligibility for Maine Care Section 17 Community Support Services.
 For more information see the Policy Manual and link to APS Healthcare below: